Alejogb1/job-board/blog-data/how-to-use-the-sidecar-pattern-to-side-load-ui-artifacts-to-nginx.md

 id: "how-to-use-the-sidecar-pattern-to-side-load-ui-artifacts-to-nginx"
 ---

-Alright, let's tackle this.
+, .
 I've seen this exact scenario play out in a few different projects over the years, especially where we had a need to decouple application deployments from UI asset updates in a microservices architecture.
 The sidecar pattern, in this context, becomes really quite useful.
 It's not just about "copying files around;" it's about a strategic separation of concerns.
 Let me explain the approach, and then I'll walk you through a few practical implementations with code snippets.

 At its core, the sidecar pattern for side-loading UI artifacts involves deploying a separate container (the "sidecar") alongside your main NGINX container.
 This sidecar is responsible for fetching and managing the UI assets, essentially acting as an intermediary.
 NGINX, the workhorse web server, is then configured to serve these assets from the sidecar's volume, avoiding the need to rebuild or redeploy the primary NGINX container for UI updates.
 The benefit?
 Decoupling the release cycles.
 You can update UI elements independently of backend changes, leading to faster development iterations.
 I remember once we were having a major issue with constant NGINX re-deploys whenever our front-end team was doing A/B tests, the sidecar, in that specific case, was a life saver.